Ben Murray-Bruce: Early life and education

 Ben Murray-Bruce was born in Lagos, to mixed race Ijaw parents Mullighan and Margaret Murray-Bruce who both hail from Akassa, Bayelsa State, Nigeria.
 His surname is of Scottish origin.

 He attended Our Lady of Apostles, Yaba, Lagos, where he completed his primary education and St Gregory College, Obalende where he obtained the West African School Certificate before he proceeded to the University of Southern California in the United States, where he received a bachelor's degree in Marketing in 1979.

 Personal life

 Ben Murray-Bruce was married to Evelyn Murray-Bruce for 41 years.
-On 20 March 2021, he announced her passing after battling with cancer.
+On 20 March 2021, he announced her death after battling with cancer.

 Career

 Early beginnings

 Ben has served in various public positions.
 He served as Director-General of Nigerian Television Authority from 1999 to 2003.
-Prior to starting Silverbird Group, he promoted the Miss Universe Nigeria Pageant in 1983, Miss Intercontinental Pageant, 1986-1994 and to date, he promotes the annual Most Beautiful Girl in Nigeria Pageant which he began in 1986.
+Prior to starting Silverbird Group, he promoted the Miss Universe Nigeria Pageant in 1983, Miss Intercontinental Pageant, 1986–1994 and to date, he promotes the annual Most Beautiful Girl in Nigeria Pageant which he began in 1986.
 He is currently a Member of the Board of National Arts Theatre, Nigerian Film Corporation, Federal Films Censors Board, National Film Distribution Company and Nigerian Anti- Piracy Action Committee.